-There are five graduate plans (or concentrations) in the English Department:
+There are four active graduate plans (or concentrations) being offered by the English Department:

 - Literature and Cultural Theory

 The concentrations delineate a student’s broad field of study and contain many areas of interest within them.
 Although students apply to and are admitted by one of the five plans, students are encouraged to take classes in a variety of areas, and there is considerable flexibility and interaction across plans.

 **Please note: the Professional and Technical Writing program (formerly Plan G) is no longer accepting applications.
 Information contained on this site is for current Plan G students only.